vsariola/fluxerator/README.md

 1. Run this rocket server: https://github.com/emoon/rocket
 2. Then run the sync.exe.
-Note that if you try to sync.exe before running the server, it just silently closes.
+Note that if you try to sync.exe before running the server, it just closes.
 So the server needs to be ran first.
 3. With the server, open the data/syncs.rocket and start syncing.
 Then save your changes back to the XML.